 There are a few amazing books on the topic of financial independence and early retirement that go into these topics with much more eloquence and depth than I could ever explore.
 If you're curious to learn more, these are all amazing resources.

 Here at Minafi, I write about the intersection of minimalism, mindfulness and financial independence.
-I’ll also be releasing more interactive posts like this one in the months to come.
-Sign up to get one email each month, or each week with what I’m writing about.
+I'll also be releasing more interactive posts like this one in the months to come.
+Sign up to get one email each week with what I'm focused on.

 Here are some of the top sources in different mediums to learn about financial independence.

 Your Money is an amazing exploration into developing a relationship with money that goes deeper than just buying things.
 This book is the origin of many articles and concepts that you'll read about in the FI world, told beautifully.

 As great as Your Money is, it borders on self-help as opposed to finance - which actually helps its topics connect deeper for me.